na-na-hi/renget/archive/iftod.md

 >Is the [Legiana] booty a carve, or is it just a reward for completing the hunt?
 >>Capture-only reward.
 Strangely, you can only claim it at night once everyone in Astera's gone to sleep.

-\>Nighttime in Astera, everyone's asleep
+%darkgreen%\>Nighttime in Astera, everyone's asleep
 \>Take a nighttime stroll to look at your latest capture
 \>The legiana is still sleeping soundly under the effect of the tranqs, twitching a bit as it slumbers
 \>An incredibly degenerate thought suddenly crosses your mind and you jump the rope onto the platform it's sleeping on